The purpose of showing this now outdated video is to give the viewer the best sense of the actual size of the pieces.

 In Medieval art history (which was basically the history of the Church), the unicorn was a symbol of the purity and energy of Christ.
 The seven tapestries that comprise “The Hunt for the Unicorn” tell the story of the crucifixion and resurrection of Christ, where Christ is depicted as a unicorn.
 From a meta physical standpoint, the unicorn comes from the seventh dimension and is the highest energetic being of the Elemental Kingdom .
 It’s vibration of purity and innocence is most easily recognized by children (something not lost on today’s manufacturers of children’s toys and products.)

 How I even ended up at the Cloisters is interesting in itself.
 I was attracted to the brochure amongst dozens of others on New York’s things to see and do, in a rack in the foyer of the YMCA where I was staying with a number of other fine art students from the university I was attending.
 We’d raised money for two years to come on a week-long trip to see first hand much of the art we’d been studying in books for the last four.
 Curiously, I’d ended up going to the Cloisters alone and on a ‘whim’ as the rest of the group were already going other places.
 I’d only glanced at the brochure to look for the address so I could get there, and hadn’t a clear idea of what I was going to see.
-Once I saw the tapestries however I ended up staying for hours, drawn into a medieval religious fantasy so exquisitely rendered by weavers whose skill and dedication to such a complicated project it boggled my mind.
-Before I left the Cloisters I bought a book about the tapestries, knowing in my heart that something signficant had just happened, and that someday I was going to create art work that honoured them in some way.
+Once I saw the tapestries however I stayed for hours, drawn into a medieval religious fantasy so exquisitely rendered by weavers whose skill and dedication to such a complicated project boggled my mind and completely opened my heart.
+Before I left the Cloisters I bought a book about the tapestries, knowing that something signficant had just happened, and that someday I was going to create art work that honoured them in some way.

 Time and life went by.
 For six years I lived in a small hamlet called Cluny east of Calgary, Alberta, Canada.
 By this time I’d started the “Black Collage Paintings”.
 On a number of occasions I felt compelled to get out the book I’d bought at The Cloisters in New York and marvel over the beauty of “The Unicorn Tapestries”.
 I couldn’t think of what I might create so I kept putting it away.
 Finally I read the book from cover to cover and was stunned to find out there was another famous fifteenth-century set of wall-size unicorn tapestries still in existence at the Cluny Museum in Paris.
 Cluny isn’t a common name and here I was living in the only place in Alberta, maybe even in Canada with that name!
 I vowed somehow I’d get over to Paris to see those tapestries.